NFL ODDS Hub

 The same can be said for how we bet point spreads.

-Although the spread is supposed to be an equalizer between the two teams, history tells us that we prefer to bet on favorites to cover, instead of the underdogs receiving points.
+Although the spread is supposed to equalize the two teams, history tells us that we prefer to bet on favorites to cover instead of the underdogs receiving points.

 Some believe that lines are shaded slightly towards favorites and overs in most games and that the value or advantage in pricing for the average football game is with the Under and Underdogs.

-Always document your betting history, and when you are periodically reviewing your bets, check to see your betting splits with favorites vs underdogs and overs vs unders.
+Always document your betting history, and when periodically reviewing your bets, check to see your betting splits with favorites vs underdogs and overs vs unders.

 Don’t fall into the mental trap of only picking one side.